 For something a bit off the typical tourist path that feels slightly quirky given shifts in the political climate, check out Memento Park in Budapest.
 It’s an open-air museum filled with 42 statues and plaques from Hungary’s Communist period at the height of the Cold War.

-It’s a bit outside of the city center, but there are a bus and a shuttle that will take you directly to it, or you can take a taxi.
+It’s a bit outside of the city center, but a bus and a shuttle will take you directly to it, or you can take a taxi.
 It’s worth the trip to wander the paths of this park, walking through history as seen in these boldly dramatic statues.

 The statues were all moved from Budapest after the fall of Communism to this park.
 It opened in 1993, the second anniversary of the Soviet withdrawal from Hungary, to encourage people to think freely about dictatorship and democracy.
 It’s hard not to when surrounded by historical figures like Lenin, Marx, and Engels.